domgaulton/skoda-pattern-library/README.md

 3. `gulp deploy-desktop` - builds css for webparts with desktop CMS overwrites (excluding pattern library style / js)
 4. `gulp deploy-mobile` - builds css for webparts (excluding pattern library style / js)
 5. `gulp nav-desktop` - builds the primary and secondary sitewide nav for k2 (note that the new third level thicker nav is made in the `gulp deploy-desktop` build)

+## Process
+1. Use branch names from JIRA tickets e.g. `SKMW-0001 - Webpart Name`
+2. Commit changes and set up Pull Requests
+3. Changes will be seen on `https://skodauk.github.io/dist/index.html` where ŠKODA can review
+4. If happy we can update global scripts and css for desktop and mobile.

 ## K2 CMS Details
 1. Set up new pages with a single paragraph repeater in